We started out looking for presentation tips and ended up sharing our own. Here’s how Haiku Deck came to be.

 We can speak to our experience developing the product and presentation tips and best practices as well as innovation, productivity trends, mobile app development, entrepreneurship, visual communication, and creativity.
 Interested?
 Please drop us a line at firstname.lastname@example.org.

 We believe you have amazing stories to share, and we built Haiku Deck for you.
 We hope you love it.
 We hope you'll tell us how we can make it better — you can email us any time at email@example.com.
 We hope to see your work in our Gallery.
 We hope you'll share the decks you create and spread the word to your friends and networks.
 We hope to see you on Twitter, Facebook, Google+, LinkedIn, and Pinterest so you can stay connected and inspired as part of our amazing creative community.

 We're always looking for awesome people who want to join our small team, dedicated to helping people communicate their ideas and stories in a more beautiful way.
 If you're interested in joining us, create a Haiku Deck about yourself and send it to firstname.lastname@example.org.
 You can view our current job listings here.

-We're located in beautiful Fremont, Seattle's famous center of the universe.
+We're located in the heart of downtown Seattle.
 If you're in the neighborhood, come say hello!
 If you're looking for help with Haiku Deck, reach us here.
 Please send all other inquiries to email@example.com.Team Haiku Deck

 It looks like you're running an older version of Firefox than we support.
 Please update to version 23 or later to use the Haiku Deck Web App.